MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md

 ## Adaptive Card response

-Copilot agent responses provided as an Adaptive Card must meet the following requirements:
+Agent responses provided as an Adaptive Card must meet the following requirements:

 * Adaptive Card response must include Adaptive Card content and preview card information as part of the same template. [*Must fix*]

   :::image type="content" source="../../../../assets/images/Copilot/validation-guidelines-app-response-copilot.png" alt-text="Screenshot shows an example of a sample app showing Microsoft 365 Copilot app response contains preview and content in the same response.":::

-* Apart from the Copilot agent logo, title, thumbnail, and title of the information, the data in the Adaptive Card must represent at least two pieces of information.
+* Apart from the agent logo, title, thumbnail, and title of the information, the data in the Adaptive Card must represent at least two pieces of information.
 You can identify the fields from the most frequently searched attributes such as data modified, author, status, and flags. [*Must fix*]

   :::image type="content" source="../../../../assets/images/Copilot/validation-guidelines-plugin-functional-action.png" alt-text="Screenshot shows an example of information title, additional user fields, and action button in an Adaptive Card response.":::